St Andrew's School, Pangbourne: Catherine, Princess of Wales

-The school's most famous alumna is Catherine "Kate" Middleton.
-Following her family's return to Berkshire from Amman when she was four years old, Middleton was enrolled at St Andrew's, and she boarded part-weekly at the school in her later years.
+The school's most famous alumna is Catherine, Princess of Wales.
+Following her family's return to Berkshire from Amman when she was four years old, Catherine was enrolled at St Andrew's, and she boarded part-weekly at the school in her later years.
 It was at this school in 1991 that Middleton first saw her future husband, Prince William, when he was part of a Ludgrove School hockey team that came to play a match at Middleton's school.

-The school today

-The school has just under 300 pupils.
-It is co-educational.
-Its facilities include boarding houses, three science laboratories, music school, art studio and carpentry workshop, and a chapel.
-Sporting facilities include a 25-metre pool, all-weather astro playing field, sports hall, climbing wall, 9 hole golf course, 3 tennis courts (including one grass court) and rugby/football/cricket/lacrosse pitches.

 Notable former pupils

 Former students of the school are called "Old St Andrew's", and there is an OSA Association.